 - 7.1.1 Using the information presented in Chapters 5 and 6, the following sections consider whether there will be adverse effects on the integrity of Ashdown Forest SAC or SPA. - 7.1.2 English Nature (2004; now Natural England) has produced guidance on determining site integrity which includes a 'simple, pragmatic checklist' for assessing likely effects on integrity.
-This requires the assessor to pose a series of five questions to consider whether the Appropriate Assessment has shown: - ▶ That the area of Annex 1 habitats (or composite features) will not be reduced? - That there will be no direct effect on the population of the species for which the site was designated or classified? - ▶ That there will be no indirect effects on the populations of species for which the site was designated due to loss or degradation of their habitat (quantity/quality)? - That there will be no changes to the composition of the habitats for which the site was designated (e.g. reduction in species structure, abundance or diversity that comprises the habitat over time)? - ▶ That there will be no interruption or degradation of the physical, chemical or biological processes that support habitats and species for which the site was designated or classified? - 7.1.3 The guidance suggests that if the answer to all of these questions is 'Yes' then it is reasonable to conclude that there is not an adverse effect on integrity.
+This requires the assessor to pose a series of five questions to consider whether the Appropriate Assessment has shown: - > That the area of Annex 1 habitats (or composite features) will not be reduced? - That there will be no direct effect on the population of the species for which the site was designated or classified? - That there will be no indirect effects on the populations of species for which the site was designated due to loss or degradation of their habitat (quantity/quality)? - That there will be no changes to the composition of the habitats for which the site was designated (e.g. reduction in species structure, abundance or diversity that comprises the habitat over time)? - That there will be no interruption or degradation of the physical, chemical or biological processes that support habitats and species for which the site was designated or classified? - 7.1.3 The guidance suggests that if the answer to all of these questions is 'Yes' then it is reasonable to conclude that there is not an adverse effect on integrity.
 If the answer is 'No' to one or more of the questions then further site-specific factors need to be considered in order to reach a decision.
-Such factors include: - Scale of impact; - Long term effects and sustainability; - Duration of impact and recovery/reversibility; - Dynamic systems; - Conflicting feature requirements; - Off-site impacts; and - Uncertainty in cause and effect relationships and a precautionary approach. - 7.1.4 This two-step process is applied to determine whether there will be adverse effects on Ashdown Forest SAC or SPA as a result of the Consultation Draft District Plan as it currently stands, acknowledging that the draft plan will continue to evolve between now and adoption.
+Such factors include: - Scale of impact; - Long term effects and sustainability; - Duration of impact and recovery/reversibility; - Dynamic systems; - Conflicting feature requirements; - Off-site impacts; and - Uncertainty in cause and effect relationships and a precautionary approach. - 7.1.4 This two-step process is applied to determine whether there will be adverse effects on Ashdown Forest SAC or SPA as a result of the Revised Draft District Plan.